Elevate canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 Even when you consider the protein-boosting effect of the peas, flaxseed and brewers yeast, this looks like the profile of a wet dog food containing a moderate amount of meat.

-Elevate is a meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Elevate is a grain-free canned dog food using a moderate amount of named meats as its main source of animal protein, thus earning the brand 4 stars.

 Elevate Dog Food